MartinEmanuelMaldonado93/Typecode/README.md

 # Typecode
-## A cool way to enforce your skills in TypeScript
+## A cool way free to enforce your skills in TypeScript !

 This project was made with
 - [Next.js](https://nextjs.org)